Patel Insists She is "Fully Updated On All Issues" in Wake of Plymouth Shooting

 Pressed on the criticisms of her taking permanent control of the security minister brief (following James Brokenshire’s resignation last month), Patel immediately pushed back:

 “I would say that is absolutely not the case.
-I am the Home Secretary, and I oversee security issues, and I have been doing that throughout…I’ve been kept fully updated, and on all issues, all incidences, including those types of issues and incidences that don’t even reach the public awareness and consciousness, I’m fully cited and fully aware of everything that goes wrong.”
+I am the Home Secretary, and I oversee security issues, and I have been doing that throughout…I’ve been kept fully updated, and on all issues, all incidences, including those types of issues and incidences that don’t even reach the public awareness and consciousness, [I’m] fully aware of everything that goes wrong.”

 If that’s the case, what was the point of the separate brief in the first place?